junghan0611/spacemacs/doc/DOCUMENTATION.md

 ### Updating from the Spacemacs Buffer (for master)

-Use the button labeled \"Update Spacemacs\" in the Spacemacs buffer.
+Use the button labeled "Update Spacemacs" in the Spacemacs buffer.
 You will be prompted for the version you would like to use.

 **Note**: The master branch is considered to be immutable in the sense